s-mcmartin/Simon/README.md

 Welcome to Simon - Your Go-To JavaScript Game!

-Simon is more than just a random data generator; it's a simple and fun JavaScript game, created as a project for a The Complete 2023 Web Developer Bootcamp.
+Simon is a simple and fun JavaScript game, created as a project for a The Complete 2023 Web Developer Bootcamp.
 Test your memory and agility while having a great time.
 Whether you're a developer, a coding enthusiast, or someone looking for a nostalgic gaming experience, Simon is here for you.

 ## Features 🚀